Rountree Records – Eastern North Carolina

 {NC Archives Digital Collections, MARS ID 12.97]

-This was mis-transcribed as “Reader” Roundtree in the printed versions of the grantor/Grantee indexes.
+This was mis-transcribed as “Reader” Roundtree in the printed versions of the Grantor/Grantee indexes.
 The name is “Keader”, one of two occations when a clerk spelled his name with the “e” inserted.
-Note that this is after 1758 so Kader, son of Francis, must be selling his inherited land in Dobbs, which would be somewhere within the present counties of Wayne, Greene or Lenoir.
+Luckily this deed was recorded again in Wayne County years later.
+Seee 29 December 1769 below.

 11 February 1769.
 Deed: Henry Vanpelt of Craven County to Jesse Roundtree of Pitt County, for £70 Proc. money, 196 acres in two tracts… 100 acres in Craven County on the south side of Little Contentney Creek beginning at a red oak on the creek and runs S70W126 poles to a pine then N12W…as baby patent granted to John Bradley dared 2 October 1750… Also one other treat of land containing 96 acres on the south side of Little Contentney Creek Bounds or opposite his landing and Vanpelts marsh… Signed: Henry Vanpelt.
 Witness: Alex’r Stewart, John Knowles, John Knowles Junr.
 [Craven County Deed Book 16, p53.]